Embassy of the United States, Kabul: Partial evacuation of embassy compound

 On 12 August, the State Department announced a partial evacuation of the embassy.
 3,000 U.S. soldiers and Marines were temporarily deployed to Kabul to evacuate an unspecified number of the 4,000 embassy staff, 1,400 of whom were U.S. citizens.
 State Department spokesman Ned Price stressed that the embassy would "remain open" with a "core diplomatic presence" remaining.
-In the event that Taliban forces assault the embassy mid-evacuation, a contingency force of 3,500 soldiers was sent to Kuwait.
+In the event that Taliban forces assaulted the embassy mid-evacuation, a contingency force of 3,500 soldiers was sent to Kuwait.

 On 13 August, Price stated that the Taliban had agreed not to attack diplomatic facilities, although he stressed that the U.S. was "not going to trust anything the Taliban says" and would verify intentions through intelligence.
 Embassy staff were ordered to destroy classified documents, electronics, and equipment, as well as American flags that could be "misused" for propaganda purposes.
 Citing unnamed officials, POLITICO reported that the Defense Department was preparing for a full evacuation and closure of the embassy and that USCENTCOM saw such an event as "inevitable."

 Evacuation to Hamid Karzai International Airport

 On August 14, soldiers and Marines already in Kabul enhanced security of Hamid Karzai International Airport for use by evacuating diplomatic staff and Special Immigrant Visa (SIV) Afghan embassy workers and translators.
 Military evacuation planes began flying out daily and the number of evacuated SIV recipients (Afghans that helped Americans and are at risk of Taliban retaliation) was increased.
 Spokesman Price stated that, as a contingency, embassy operations could be moved to the airport.
 President Biden additionally deployed a further 1,000 troops from the 82nd Airborne to Kabul to provide additional security.

 Also on 14 August, the State Department requested help by humanitarian groups in identifying Afghans in need of evacuation.
 As of the weekend of August 14–15, informal groups of American NGOs, Afghanistan veterans, and former officials and diplomats began attempting to evacuate local Afghans awaiting official State Department evacuations or SIV application processing.
 Individuals leveraged connections with Congresspeople and then State and Defense Department officials to help evacuees, seeing the formal process as too bureaucratic and slow.
 The embassy's consular section also began soliciting information from non-diplomatic Americans citizens seeking evacuation from Afghanistan.

 By early August 15, Taliban forces surrounded Kabul and sent unarmed fighters to negotiate a "peaceful transfer of power."
 Taliban spokesmen claimed to be in ongoing negotiations with the Afghan government and said their fighters had been ordered not to enter the city.
-On the same day, according to the BBC, Chargé d'Affaires Ross Wilson "fled the embassy" for heavily-secure Hamid Karzai Airport.
+On the same day, according to the BBC, Chargé d'Affaires Ross Wilson "fled the embassy" for heavily secure Hamid Karzai Airport.